Film Photography News — May 2020 Recap

 “Monochrome at Home” competition winner, participants, and the upcoming print publication.

 Earlier this year, I announced the film photography competition focusing on the incredible health crisis we are facing today.
 Meant to creatively challenge the participants to document and express the unique and diverse environments, emotions, and stories around our homes.
-All images were to be shot on black and white film, with a promise of being printed and distributed in the upcoming Monochrome mag issue.
+All images were to be shot on black-and-white film, with a promise of being printed and distributed in the upcoming Monochrome mag issue.
 A single winner keeps my stash of five 35mm Film Ferrania monochrome film rolls.

 Selection process: all shortlisted entries are printed, shuffled, and laid out for deliberation.
 The vast majority of images were of fantastic quality and profound artistic value, making the choice of just one winner a difficult one.